-- 1. Enters the "VCR Selection" menu for setting of a particular make and model of VCR. - 2.
-Toggles the VCR record time format through up to 8 possible settings plus "Cam Sw Input" for the selected VCR.
+- 1. Enters the "VCR Selection" menu for setting of a particular make and model of VCR. - Toggles the VCR record time format through up to 8 possible settings plus "Cam Sw Input" for the selected VCR.
 The default value is 24 Hour format.
 Note that if the "Cam Sw Input" is used, it must be selected for both the VCR and Alarm recording formats. - 3.
 Toggles the VCR record time format as in #2 above for an alarm condition.
 If the value chosen is different from the "VCR Format", the VCR must be wired to the multiplexer's alarm output so that it changes to the recording rate selected under an alarm condition.
-The default value is 2 Hour format.

-4. Enters "Advanced VCR options" menu for customization of the delay table, video format, and playback discriminator functions.
+The default value is 2 Hour format. - Toggles the VCR Video Input between "Composite" (BNC) and "S-Video" (DIN) input signal formats.
+The default is "Composite". - 5.
+Enters "Advanced VCR options" menu for customization of the delay table, video format, and playback discriminator functions.
 See the "Advanced VCR options" menu on page 20.